Premraj1212/observability-selenium/README.md

 Start Jaeger via docker(as its easy)

-Instrument your Selenium Grid start-up command with Jaeger tracing as in start-grid-distributed.sh and start-grid-standalone.sh for standalone mode.
+Instrument your Selenium Grid start-up command with Jaeger tracing as in start-grid-distributed.sh distributed mode.

 Now execute your tests, and navigate to http://localhost:16686/ to view the outputs.